CS3219-AY2324S1/ay2324s1-course-assessment-g09/Assignment 1 README/Assignment1_README.md

 Step 5: After the build is completed, navigate to the folder: .\ay2324s1-course-assessment-g09-Assignment-1\ay2324s1-course-assessment-g09-Assignment-1\frontend
 ![Alt text](image-6.png)

-Step 6: Run the following command: `npm run dev`.
+Step 6: Run the following command: `npm install` and `npm run dev`.
 Verify that frontend is running on port 3000
 ![Alt text](image-7.png)

 Step 7: Go to: `http://localhost:3000`.
 You'll see a landing page with input field to enter the questions.